Egg Prices by State

 • Avian influenza outbreaks: A highly pathogenic bird flu (HPAI) strain has decimated egg-laying hen flocks across major production states.

-• Centralised supply chains and facility losses: Large-scale egg production in the U.S. (often with hundreds of thousands of hens per site) means that disease outbreaks or disruptions hit supply harder than in more decentralised systems.
+• Centralized supply chains and facility losses: Large-scale egg production in the U.S. (often involving hundreds of thousands of hens per site) means that disease outbreaks or disruptions impact supply more significantly than in more decentralized systems.

 • Rising production costs & regulation: Higher feed costs, energy costs, and infrastructural investments for cage-free or enhanced welfare standards in some states (e.g., California, Colorado) add to base prices.

-• Import intervention and inventory shifts: The federal government responded to supply shortages with import expansions (e.g., eggs from Turkey and Brazil) and declared that wholesale egg prices had fallen 64% and retail 27% after peak shortages.
+• Import intervention and inventory shifts: The federal government responded to supply shortages by expanding imports (e.g., eggs from Turkey and Brazil) and declared that wholesale egg prices had fallen by 64% and retail prices by 27% after the peak shortages.

 Even as the U.S. average has fallen, the cost of eggs continues to vary sharply by state.
 In 2025, prices range from about $4.24 in Missouri to $9.73 in Hawaii, reflecting the combined influence of tax policies, transportation costs, and ongoing recovery from the avian flu supply shock.